 The European, Middle Eastern and African Restructuring Review 2017 - Guernsey: Overview

 Originally posted on Global Restructuring Review.
-Co-authored by David Jones of Carey Olsen.
+Co-authored by Andrea Harris of KRyS Global and David Jones of Carey Olsen.

 The laws that govern liquidation and restructuring regimes in Guernsey are encompassed in the Companies (Guernsey) Law 2008, as amended (the Law).
 Opinions on Reforming Guernsey’s insolvency regime were sought via a public consultation process from businesses, stakeholders, consumers, industry associations, practitioners, law firms and other interested parties at the end of 2014 and are currently being considered by the States of Guernsey.
 The current procedures, together with any proposed amendments, are set out below to provide the reader with an understanding as to the remedies available to Guernsey domiciled companies in respect of insolvency and restructuring under the Law.